sloughlin/dso/README.md

-# DSO: Direct Sparse Odometry
+# DSO: Direct Sparse Odometry for Odroid XU-4

 For more information see [https://vision.in.tum.de/dso](https://vision.in.tum.de/dso)